 - For fluorophores that receive a lot of spreading error, it is best to place a marker with on/off expression.
 In this case, it is more likely to end up with data that looks like figure 5D where a double positive population can be resolved despite large spreading error.
 Compare this to figure 5B where the double population cannot be resolved.

 Keep in mind that panels that are larger and/or have many co-expressed markers will be harder to design.
 It’s important to remember that panel design is theoretical and panels should always be tested on actual cells.
-Detailed information on how to perform a panel quality check and further information and tools about panel design can be found on our spectral cytometry resources page.
+Detailed information on how to perform a panel quality check and further information and tools about panel design can be found in the Resources library (see the module below).

 I understand that panel design for 20+ markers can be intimidating!
 If you’re at the University of Chicago, don’t forget that I can help you design and troubleshoot your panel.
 Good luck!